LorePep/blog/content/page/about.md

 **Education**

-I got a BSc in Informatic Engineering and a MSc in Robotics and Automation from University of Pisa.
-After that I got a PhD in Perceptual Robotics from Scoula Superiore Sant'Anna.
-The main focus of my PhD was human motion reconstruction from cheap sensors applied to robotic teleoperation and robotic embodiement.
+I got a BSc in Engineering Informatics and an MSc in Robotics and Automation from the University of Pisa.
+After that, I got a PhD in Perceptual Robotics from Scuola Superiore Sant'Anna.
+The main focus of my PhD was human motion reconstruction from cheap sensors applied to robotic teleoperation and robotic embodiment.

 In 2015 and later in 2017, I spent some time in LA at USC with Prof. Valero Cuevas applying my nondynamical system knowledge and to study Parkinson's Disease.